 Using seawater to provide evaporative cooling and humidification minimizes the crops’ water requirements and maximizes yields with a minimal carbon footprint.
 The basic principle is that the incoming air is conditioned through pads and pushed with fans into the growing environment using inflatable ducts under the crops.
 This ensures that the air is well distributed through the greenhouse.
 Therefore, the greenhouse is under positive pressure to prevent untreated air from entering the space.
 The air is pushed out through openings at a high level.

 When it is hot outside, incoming air is pulled over evaporative pads with saltwater running over them.
 The hot air is cooled by evaporation to produce cool and humid conditions in the greenhouse.

-The double roof can be used as a way of both providing heating and desalination the seawater.
-Waste heat from other processes in the SFP system can be used to evaporate water and create hot humid air that is circulated around the roof cavity.
-As it cools the moisture condenses to create fresh water and providing heat at night to the greenhouse.
-In this way we are able to produce enough water for production of crops.
+When it is cool and humid outside, the greenhouse can be heated in a conventional way using heating pipes on the ground.
+In addition, waste heat from other processes in the SFP system can be used to evaporate water and create hot, humid air that is circulated through the roof cavity.
+As it cools, the moisture condenses to form fresh water and provide heat at night to the greenhouse.
+In this way, we can produce enough water to grow crops.